 Microplastics pollution originating from synthetic textiles is an emerging environmental and human health concern which has received little policy attention to date.
-However, new scientific evidence and emerging technologies provide an opportunity to increase our understanding of the occurrence and impacts of microfibres in the environment, and to reduce risks at difference stages of the textile life cycle.
+However, new scientific evidence and emerging technologies provide an opportunity to increase our understanding of the occurrence and impacts of microfibres in the environment, and to implement mitigation solutions for microplastics leakage at different stages of the life cycle of textile products.

-The purpose of this workshop is to gather representatives of government, academia, business, wastewater utilities, civil society, and IGOs to discuss mitigation options for synthetic microfibre pollution from textiles.
-The workshop – by invitation only - will provide a platform to share lessons learnt from the latest research on microplastic shedding from synthetic textiles, and to identify cost-effective technological solutions and policy options to tackle the challenges posed by microfibres in marine and fresh waters.
+This workshop gathered representatives of government, academia, business, wastewater utilities, civil society, and IGOs to discuss the potential of mitigation solutions for synthetic microfibre pollution from textiles.
+It provided a platform to share lessons learnt from the latest research on microplastic shedding from synthetic textiles, identify technological solutions and best practices aimed at mitigating the release of synthetic microfibres during the use of textile products, and discuss policy options to prevent and manage microplastics pollution of marine and fresh waters.

-The workshop will have sessions dedicated to the following topics:
+The workshop had sessions dedicated to the following topics:

-- Preventing microfibre leakage: the role of product design and manufacturing
+- The role of product design and manufacturing in preventing microfibre leakage

-- Mitigating microfibre release during the use-phase of products
+- Mitigation options implementable during the use-phase of textile products

-- Clean up: removal of microfibres from wastewater and biosolids through wastewater treatment
+- Capture: the removal of microfibres via wastewater treatment

-- Developing preliminary policy recommendations to tackle microfibre leakage
+- The development of preliminary policy recommendations to tackle microplastics pollution from textiles